 Gretna real estate is some of the most expensive in Nebraska, although Gretna house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Gretna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gretna are a mix of both white- and blue-collar jobs.
+Gretna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gretna is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Gretna who work in office and administrative support (11.93%), sales jobs (11.82%), and management occupations (8.73%).

 Also of interest is that Gretna has more people living here who work in computers and math than 95% of the places in the US.